 Badri N. Vardarajan, PhD, MS

-- Assistant Professor of Neurological Science (in Neurology, the Gertrude H. Sergievsky Center, and the Taub Institute)
+- Associate Professor of Neurological Science (in Neurology and the Gertrude H. Sergievsky Center and the Taub Institute) at the Columbia University Medical Center)

 Overview